jattenberg/datascience-utilities/README.md

 + `describe`: provides a wide variety of descriptive statistics to each column.
 Good for quick summary analysis.

-+ reservoir_sampling: samples a specified number of rows from input, works for numeric and non-numeric data
++ `reservoir_sampling`: samples a specified number of rows from input, works for numeric and non-numeric data

 + `shuffle_lines`: shuffles the input data (in memory)